-A-EMT/ EMT-I should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+ILS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

-- 1. A-EMT/ EMT-I includes all components of EMT Care. - 2.
+- 1. ILS Care includes all components of BLS Care. - 2.
 Obtain IV/IO access. - 3.
-Narcan: 0.4mg 2mg IV every 2-3 minutes to a max of 6 mg if suspected narcotic overdose and respiratory rate/ effort is insufficient. - If a patient who is given Narcan and their condition improves as a result desires to refuse transport, follow the high-risk refusal policy.
+Narcan: 0.4mg 2mg IV every 2-4 minutes to a max of 6 mg if suspected narcotic overdose and respiratory rate/ effort is insufficient. - 4.
+If a patient is given Narcan and their condition improves as a result desires to refuse transport, follow the high risk refusal policy.
 Every effort should be made to make transport agreeable to the patient.
-If the patient continues to refuse, contact Medical Control for direction. - 4.
-IV Fluid Therapy: 500mL fluid boluses if the patient is hypotensive to maintain a systolic BP of at least 100mmHg. - 5.
+If the patient continues to refuse, contact medical control for direction. - 5.
+IV Fluid Therapy: 500mL fluid bolus's if the patient is hypotensive to maintain a systolic BP of at least 100mmHg. - 6.
+Initiate ALS intercept if needed and transport as soon as possible. - 7.
 Contact the receiving hospital as soon as possible or Medical Control if necessary.

-Paramedic Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.
+ALS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

-- 1. Paramedic Care includes all components of A-EMT/EMT-I. - 2.
-Sodium Bicarbonate: 50meq IV/IO if known tricyclic antidepressant (TCA) or known Aspirin (ASA) overdose. - 3.
-Midazolam (Versed): 2.5mg IV or 5mg IM for suspected stimulant poisoning/ over-ingestion.
-(Cocaine, Methamphetamine, Bath salts, Adderall, etc.) - 4.
-Medical Control may consider Glucagon IV/ IO for known Beta Blocker overdose.
+- 1. ALS Care includes all components of ILS Care. - 2.
+ALS should modify Narcan usage as follows: - Narcan: 0.4mg 2mg IV every 2-4 minutes to a max of 6 mg if suspected narcotic overdose and respiratory rate/ effort is insufficient.
+If a patient is given Narcan and their condition improves as a result desires to refuse transport, follow the high risk refusal policy.
+Every effort should be made to make transport agreeable to the patient.
+If the patient continues to refuse, contact medical control for direction. - 4.
+Sodium Bicarbonate: 50meq IV/IO if known tricyclic antidepressant (TCA) or known Aspirin (ASA) overdose. - 5.
+Midazolam (Versed): 2.5mg IV or 5mg IM for suspected stimulant poisoning/ overingestion.
+(Cocaine, Methamphetamine, Bath salts, Adderall, etc.)